Brickell-Research/xdr_racket/README.md

 # xdr
-XDR encording, decoding, and generation library for the Racket Programming Language.
+XDR encoding, decoding, and generation library for the Racket Programming Language.